tottyn/bootEd/examples.md

 ![](examples_files/figure-markdown_strict/unnamed-chunk-10-1.png)

-If we apply this method in this scenario, the coverage proportion is a bit closer to 0.90 but still far off.
-The second-level bootstrap estimate of standard error can be unreliable when the sample size is small.
+If we apply this method in this scenario, the coverage proportion is a bit closer to 0.90, but it is still quite far off.
+This could also be due to the small sample size which making the second-level bootstrap estimate of standard error less reliable.

     # for each sample, calculate studentized interval
     studentized_ints <- t(apply(chisq2mat, 2, studentized, parameter = "sd", B = 99, siglevel = 0.10, onlyint = TRUE))